jan-molak/serenity-js-getting-started/README.md

+# New version of this tutorial available at [serenity-js/tutorial-from-scripts-to-serenity](https://github.com/serenity-js/tutorial-from-scripts-to-serenity)

+This tutorial was written for an early release of Serenity/JS.
+The new version, available at [serenity-js/tutorial-from-scripts-to-serenity](https://github.com/serenity-js/tutorial-from-scripts-to-serenity) covers Serenity/JS 1.x.

+Find out more at [serenity-js.org](http://serenity-js.org)!

-# Serenity/JS - Getting Started
+# ~~Serenity/JS - Getting Started~~

 This project acts as supplementary material for the [official Serenity/JS tutorial](https://github.com/jan-molak/serenity-js).